The key aim when it comes to sugar and oral health is to reduce the amount and frequency of consuming food and drinks that contain free sugars.

 When it comes to fruit, fresh fruit is best.
 Fruit canned in juice is better than fruit in sugary syrup.

 Unlike many foods that are high in free sugars, fruit is packed with lots of nutrients that help provide us with a balanced diet for good health.
 It is bursting with vitamins, minerals, antioxidants and many nutrients that our bodies need in order to boost immunity, fight diseases, keep us regular and build health skin, hair and nails.
+Fresh fruit (or alternatively frozen fruit, or fruit canned in juice) are recommended snacks between meals.

 Remember – fizzy drinks, soft drinks, juice drinks and squashes sweetened with sugar have no place in a child’s daily diet.